For daily wit & wisdom, sign up for the Almanac newsletter.

-Cold frames let you extend the growing season by sheltering vegetables from cold weather.
-We’ll show you how to make a cold frame to see if cold frame gardening is right for you!
+Cold frames let you extend the growing season by sheltering vegetables from cold weather and protecting them from frost.
+We’ll show you how to make a cold frame and use it to protect your plants this season.
+See if cold frames are something you can use in your garden!

 What Are Cold Frames?

-At their simplest, cold frames are bottomless boxes that are set over plants in the garden to protect them from adverse weather.
-They are usually built low to the ground and have a transparent roof to let in light and a hinge for easy access.
+At their simplest, cold frames are bottomless boxes that are set over plants in the garden to protect them from cold weather.
+They are usually built low to the ground and have a transparent roof to let in light.

 Why Use a Cold Frame?

-Cold frames protect plants from strong winds and retain heat.
+Cold frames protect plants from strong winds and cold temperatures.
 Gardeners use cold frames to extend their gardening season—both in the autumn to protect plants for a few more weeks and in the spring to get a jumpstart on sowing seeds.
-Cold frames are also used to “harden off” seedlings that were started indoors.
+Cold frames can also be used to “harden off” seedlings that were started indoors.

 Cold frames can be bought or constructed from timber and plastic, but concrete blocks or bricks can also be used.
 You can even construct a simple, bottomless wooden box and set it in the garden or atop other good soil in a sunny location.
 Watch our video, below, for step-by-step building instructions!